 Side 2: 13898, WEJ-290M, and HEC

-"HEC" in the matrix number are the initials of the mastering engineer at Sidney J. Wakefield & Company
+"HEC" in the dead wax are believed to be the initials of the mastering engineer at Sidney J. Wakefield & Company

 There are no unissued songs by Roy Headrick in the Sonobeat archives